DevExpress/vscode-rushsnippets/README.md

 ### Dependent Namespace Declaration

-**RushPlate** adds dependent imports to the top of a file, where other imports are located.
+**Plate** adds dependent imports to the top of a file, where other imports are located.
 It also checks if similar modules are already exist and adds only modules that are not declared in the file.

 ![](media/template_namespace_declaration.gif "Template namespace declaration")

 ### Linked Identifiers

-If a template contains linked identifiers used several times in code, you can quickly change identifiers’ name in one link after the template expansion and **RushPlate** will change text  in other links.
+If a template contains linked identifiers used several times in code, you can quickly change identifiers’ name in one link after the template expansion and **Plate** will change text  in other links.
-**RushPlate** also keeps links active constantly.
+**Plate** also keeps links active constantly.
 You can remove the caret from links, for example, move the caret to another file, and then, go back and continue your change.

 ![](media/template_links.gif "Template links")

 ### Different Prefixes for the Same Templates

-**RushPlate** can expand templates using short combinations such as "c" (to add a class, constructor, or constant), "rc" (to add a React component), " rpc" (to add a React Pure component), and others.
+**Plate** can expand templates using short combinations such as "c" (to add a class, constructor, or constant), "rc" (to add a React component), " rpc" (to add a React Pure component), and others.
 If you prefer to use a more understandable and standardized syntax, you can expand the same templates using the following mnemonics: "class", "react component", "react pure component".

 ![](media/template_prefixes.gif "Template prefixes")